What Is NHL?

 Lymphoma based on growth and spread

 NHLs are also classified as indolent, meaning it grows and spreads slowly, or aggressive, meaning it grows and spreads quickly.
-Indolent lymphomas may have few signs or symptoms, whereas symptoms may be severe with aggressive types.2 And while both types are equally common among adults, children are more prone to the aggressive NHL.2 Some types of NHL have both indolent and aggressive characteristics, for eg, mantle cell lymphoma.5
+Indolent lymphomas may have few signs or symptoms, whereas symptoms may be severe with aggressive types.2 And while both types are equally common among adults, children are more prone to aggressive NHL.2 Some types of NHL have both indolent and aggressive characteristics, for example, mantle cell lymphoma.1

-Indolent lymphomas, while typically not curable, are treatable and patients with these types of NHL can live long lives while in remission.
-If NHL is recurrent, lymphomas initially determined as indolent may return as aggressive, and vice versa.2 Aggressive lymphomas are often curable.6
+Indolent lymphomas, while typically not curable, are treatable, and patients with these types of NHL can live long lives while in remission.
+If NHL is recurrent, lymphomas initially determined as indolent may return as aggressive, and vice versa.2 Aggressive lymphomas are often curable.1

 Who is at risk for developing NHL?